Frank-readresolve/cda-devops-alt-2024/scripts-sh/001-archiving/README.md

   Done
 > Copying JSON files from 'tmp' to 'downloads'…
   Done
-> Concatenating HTTP response headers from 'tmp' to 'downloads'… Done
+> Compiling HTTP response headers from 'tmp' to 'downloads'… Done
 > Compressing all files in 'downloads' to 'archives'… Done (archive file name: D2024-10-15T17-08-37.tar.gz)